This soft pumpkin cookies recipe is super easy to make and drizzled with maple cinnamon glaze. They’re so good, they will melt in your mouth!

-FAQS and tips for making soft pumpkin cookies
+FAQS and tips for making the best pumpkin cookies

 More pumpkin recipes: